Racism in the UK

 Educating Communities to Combat Racism and Foster Anti-Racism Attitudes

-In the aftermath of George Floyd’s death and the Black Lives Matter movement last year, the pursuit for racial justice has turned a corner, where conversations now go beyond how to prevent racist incidents but also how it manifests from stereotypes, prejudice, and lack of knowledge.
+In the aftermath of George Floyd’s death and the Black Lives Matter movement in 2020, the pursuit for racial justice has turned a corner, where conversations now go beyond how to prevent racist incidents but also how it manifests from stereotypes, prejudice, and lack of knowledge.

-Becoming educated on hate and discrimination at an early stage is the key to preventing it from happening because we believe in prevention before intervention.
+Becoming educated on anti-hate and discrimination at an early stage is the key to preventing it from happening because we believe in prevention before intervention.

 Our training services encourage a wide cultural change within corporate, educational and community settings.
 We have experience tackling some of the most ingrained aspects of life, including stereotypes, micro-inequalities, microaggressions,